+44 (0)131 451 4625

 This course is delivered by the Royal Academy of Engineering Centre of Excellence in Sustainable Building Design.
 One of only four Centres established at UK universities and the only one in Scotland, forming a national network to demonstrate and exchange best practice in teaching and research for the sustainable built environment.

 This course is accredited by the Royal Town Planning Institute which offers excellence links with local employers through their Partnership Board.

 Programme lead: Dr Chris McWilliams

-Semester 1: September – December, 3 mandatory modules and one optional module
+Semester 1: September – December, 4 mandatory modules

 Semester 2: January – April, 4 mandatory modules and site trip